Tuesday, April 20, 2021

 For Gold & Glory vs 2e

 I’ll be honest, I don’t like the AD&D 2e core rule books.
-I don’t like how they’re written, how they’re organized, or that they’re split up between three books.
+I don’t like how they’re written, how they’re organized, or that the rules are split up between three books.
 For Gold & Glory addresses all these issues by combining all the material into one book, reorganizing it for clarity, editing the language, and reformatting it using modern understandings of technical writing.
 The result is that it’s much easier to reference, easier to read plainly, and more convenient to have at the table.
 In fact I’d go so far as to say that FG&G is my favorite representation of the AD&D rules.

 If I had to rank the various versions of AD&D and their retroclones, it would look something like this: